ettorezamponi/RAMSES-Reusability/README.md

 $ brew upgrade
 ```

-Install the latest versione of [Socat](http://www.dest-unreach.org/socat/) (1.8.0.0 for Mac and 1.7.4.1 for Win/Linux) with this command.
+Install the latest versione of [Socat](http://www.dest-unreach.org/socat/) (1.8.0.0 for Mac and 1.7.4.1 for Windows) with this command.

 ```
 $ brew install socat